 In this course, we will discuss how research in behavioral economics has enriched our understanding of people’s behavior in the labor market.
 We will also discuss how a psychologically more accurate understanding of individual behavior can help policy makers develop and apply new policy instruments that effectively make use of behavioral economics insights.

-In the course, students will use the knowledge and tools from behavioral economics to address a question related to job search, employment, and labor market policy.
+In the course, students will use the knowledge and tools from behavioral economics research to address a question related to job search, employment, and labor market policy.
 A list with examples of possible research questions is provided below.
-In their projects, students can also build on the work in the research unit on "Behavioral Economics and Labor Market Performance" – a collaboration between the University of Copenhagen and the Danish Ministry of Employment / STAR.
+In their projects, students can also build on the work in the research unit on "Behavioral Economics and Labor Market Performance" – a newly established collaboration between the University of Copenhagen and the Danish Ministry of Employment.

 The project can take various forms:

-A final possibility is to propose an own empirical investigation on the selected research question.
-For example, students can propose an empirical design to address their research question with administrative data or newly collected data (using experiments, household surveys, etc.).
-This is an ideal preparation for subsequently conducting an empirical investigation for a MSc thesis.
+- Third, students can propose an empirical design that allows to address their research question with newly collected data (using experiments, household surveys, etc.).

 Examples of possible research questions: